thehumangrace/ICTPRG435-Grace/README.md

 - **Single Loss Expectancy (SLE)**: how much a single incident would cost.
 Calculated as Asset Value × Exposure Value.
 - **Annualised Loss Expectancy (ALE)**: how much that risk is expected to cost per year.
 Calculated as SLE × Annualised Rate of Occurrence (ARO).

-The app takes an asset value, an exposure percentage, and an ARO, then returns both figures.
+The app takes an asset value, an exposure percentage and an ARO, then returns both figures.

 ## Features